allanmboyle/MassMobileHallucination/README.md

-x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page x socket commands for receving updated screen positions for online viewer o set up server on Heroku
-- game engine to play the game - MOVING TO CLIENT x and update based on input and actions. x sign up page to put in your name. x Test controls with two buttons Left Right o Gets accelerometer detection working for iphone/android and windows mobile x sockets for receiving telematray data from mobiles o give a diffent page for each mobile controller
+x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page x socket commands for receving updated screen positions for online viewer x set up server on Heroku x game engine to play the game - moved to client x and update based on input and actions. x sign up page to put in your name. x Test controls with two buttons Left Right o Gets accelerometer detection working for iphone/android and windows mobile x sockets for receiving telematray data from mobiles x give a diffent page for each mobile controller

 Games
 =====
 o flying stars
 o tetris
 o tug of war?
-o capture the bricks
-o
+o capture the bricks - run, get bricks, bring back to home base. o debate with worm o real helicopter o capture the flag - someone has the flag o rowers rowing o choose your own adventure

 The Model
 =========